-Let’s look at just a few ways a shipping container conversion might be good for your business.
+Let’s look at just a few ways that repurposed containers might be good for your business start-up.

 Insulation will also be required to keep the temperature inside the container at comfortable levels all year round.
 You can also install a split system air conditioner that cools in summer and warms in winter.

 The best way to come up with ideas for your home office is to brainstorm with the design team who will be carrying out the conversion.
 These people are experts and will be able to guide you every step of the way to deliver the results you need within your budget.

 Try not and go overboard with the slicing and dicing of the container, with lots of windows for instance.
 If too much of the original structure is cut away, it will compromise the strength and rigidity of your shipping container office.

 It’s actually quite a straight forward process to convert a shipping container into a home office, and it’ll prove to be a positive talking point with your clients as well.

 If your start up is in the food business, or you’re searching for innovative ideas, then perhaps a converted shipping container restaurant is the solution?